polkadot-fellows/RFCs/text/00xx-smart-contracts-coretime-chain.md

 ## Summary

-This RFC proposes the implementation of smart contracts on the Coretime chain to enhance flexibility and enable complex decentralized applications, including secondary market functionalities.
+This RFC proposes the integration of smart contracts on the Coretime chain to enhance flexibility and enable complex decentralized applications, including secondary market functionalities.

 ## Motivation